The Allen Thomas Group Independent Insurance Agency

 Workers Compensation Insurance Providers and Carriers

-Workers’ compensation insurance is a policy that provides financial assistance for employees who suffer from work-related injuries or illnesses.
-In other words, it is a system designed to ensure that injured workers receive appropriate medical treatment and wage replacement benefits while unable to perform their job duties.
+Workers’ insurance is a policy that provides financial assistance for employees who suffer from work-related injuries or illnesses.
+In other words, it is a system that covers medical costs and lost wages of injured workers, who are unable to work due to the injury sustained at the work site.

-Without workers’ compensation insurance, employees would have no choice but to rely on their personal health insurance plans to cover the costs associated with their workplace injuries.
+Without workers’ insurance, employees would have no choice but to rely on their personal health insurance plans to cover the costs associated with their injuries at the workplace.

-With workers’ compensation insurance, however, you can file a claim with your employer’s provider and receive the necessary diagnostic tests without worrying about medical bills.
+With workers’ comp insurance, however, you can file a claim with your employer’s provider and receive the necessary diagnostic tests without worrying about medical bills.

-Some organizations may hesitate to purchase workers’ compensation policies due to the added expense of premiums and claim processing fees.
-However, the cost of not having coverage can be far greater if an employee suffers from severe injuries.
+Some organizations may hesitate to purchase workers compensation policies due to the added expense of premiums and claim processing fees.
+However, the cost of not having insurance can be far greater if an employee suffers from severe injuries.

 Table Of Contents

-For smaller businesses, including start-ups or small family-run businesses, where there aren’t enough employees to qualify for coverage, this requirement might not apply; one of our commercial insurance specialists can help you understand the needs of your state.
+For smaller businesses, including start-ups or family-run businesses, where there aren’t enough employees to qualify for insurance, workers comp requirements may not be available.

-If you own and operate an auto repair garage with only a couple of employees, you might find it hard to justify spending money on workers’ compensation insurance premiums.
+If you own and operate an auto repair garage with only a couple of employees, you might find it hard to justify spending money on workers’ comp insurance premiums.

-However, if one of your mechanics is injured while working on a customer’s vehicle, you could be responsible for paying their medical bills and lost wages out of pocket.
+However, if one of your mechanics is injured while working on a customer’s vehicle, you could be responsible for paying their medical bills and wages out of pocket, regardless of fault.
+Having compensation insurance helps in such situations.

-Employers with any other form of commercial insurance who have been refused coverage should consider contacting an insurance agent that sold them those lines of coverage to see if they can place them with an insurance company they represent, participating in the Plan.
+Employers with any other form of commercial insurance who have been refused coverage should consider contacting an insurance agent that sold them those lines of coverage to see if they can place them with an insurance company they represent.
 Workers’ compensation is mandatory by law, and not carrying it can lead to significant fines and penalties.

 Some employers may hesitate to provide workers’ compensation coverage for independent contractors/sole proprietors or partners.